Accessibility – Moderate+

 Beauty – 5

 Solitude – 10

 Unless you’re an avid waterfall enthusiast, Cradle Falls is not going to be worth your time or effort.
-Most of the hike is along Buck Springs Trail but once you get to the correct creek it’s time to bushwhack and creekwalk.
+Most of the hike is along Buck Springs Trail but once you get to the correct creek it’s time to bushwhack.
 Like many areas in Pisgah that are off the main trail, the blowdown is thick and the briers unrelenting.
-The creek is manageable in most places but there are points where you will be forced to side-hill hike through the underbrush.

 The other thing that may dissuade you is the prize lurking almost 4000 feet above sea-level.
 Please look at my picture to see what you’re going to get all scraped up and dirty going to see before you head out.
-If i lugged a chainsaw up to this one and spent the better part of the day clearing downfall it would probably be worth the effort.
-As it stands, I was able to prune back some of the deadfall but even so this was a cluttered mess.
+On my first visit I spent more than an hour cleaning up the area and since that time others have followed suit, turning this once overgrown waterfall into a decent enough stop.
 Ready to go?

 To reach the trailhead from take US276 North from the intersection of US64/NC280/US276 in Brevard, follow US276 12.7 miles to the pullout for the Buck Springs Trail.
 This is 1 mile past where Yellow Gap Road (FR1206) meets US276.
 Coming from the Parkway the pullout is on the left 2.3 miles from the stop sign at the base of the ramp.
 A row of boulders mark the place to park and the trail descends from the edge of the pullout.